destel/dspc/README.md

 - Long-running services/daemons
 - Large number of counters that don't fit on a single screen
 - Apps with high-frequency logging (e.g., logs every 10ms) - progress updates may get lost in the log stream
-- Complex metrics - your monitoring needs are not covered by basic counters/gauges
+- Complex metrics - your monitoring needs are not covered by simple counters/gauges

 ## Performance